Death toll from building collapse in Cambodia rises to 24

-SIHANOUKVILLE, Cambodia — The death toll in a building collapse in Cambodia has risen to 24 and rescuers are continuing to search the rubble for more trapped workers.
+SIHANOUKVILLE, Cambodia — Rescuers on Monday were continuing to search the rubble of a building that collapsed while under construction in a Cambodia beach town, killing at least 25 workers as they slept in the unfinished condominium that was doubling as their housing.

-The unfinished, seven-story building collapsed early Saturday on top of the dozens of construction workers who slept each night on the second floor.
+The seven-story building collapsed early Saturday on top of the dozens of construction workers who were sleeping on the second floor.
 The condominium was being built in the thriving seaside resort town of Sihanoukville, which has several such Chinese-funded projects.

+The Chinese Embassy expressed its condolences and said it was mobilizing Chinese assistance for the rescue.

-Preah Sihanouk provincial authorities said rescuers digging through the twisted metal and concrete rubble found five bodies overnight.
+Preah Sihanouk provincial authorities said rescuers digging through the twisted metal and concrete rubble found five bodies overnight and another Monday morning, raising the toll to 25.
+Up to 75% of the debris has been removed from the site as of Monday morning.

 At least 24 workers were injured in the collapse.
 One of them, Nhor Chandeun, said he and his wife were sleeping when they heard a loud noise and felt the building vibrate then begin falling down.
 They were trapped for 12 hours before rescuers found them.